-Please join TAFSA to find out more at their meetings, every second Monday from 12:30-13:20 pm.
+Please join TAFSA to find out more at their meetings, every second Wednesday from 12:30-13:20 pm.
 This is a great opportunity for students to connect with other like-minded people and a way to get involved in the department events.
-Visit the TFSA Instagram account at @tafsauw.
+Visit the TFSA Instagram account at @tafsauw or send them an email at tafsa.uw@hotmail.com.